Advertisement

 He said the move is another element “of the State’s response to the failures of the CervicalCheck screening programme”.

-Those affected will no longer have to pay income tax, capital gains tax, or capital acquisition tax.
+Those affected will not have to pay income tax, capital gains tax, or capital acquisition tax on the payments (or gains from investments arising from those sums of money) made to them.

 The 221 women affected – or their families, in the cases of women who had since died – were not informed that the review concluded a different action could have been taken, either for another smear test, a smear at an earlier stage, or a cytology examination.